Garage Door Maintenance

 Do not use any lubricant on the tracks.
 Just wipe and clean them with a damp cloth.
 Remove any particles of dust, dirt, etc. that you may come across.

 If your garage door is operated electronically as most of our doors now are, it would prove prudent to keep spare batteries for any remote controls that are used for when they might be needed.
-It’s a simple enough thing to replace, but will probably become increasingly frustrating if they are not changed in good time.
+They are simple enough to replace, but will probably become increasingly frustrating if they are not changed in good time.

-Again this is a simple thing to replace or fix, but if you have any questions relating to your garage door maintenance, then please feel free to contact us at Hollington Doors as we are always here to help in any way that we can!
+Again this is a simple thing to replace or fix.
+But if you have any questions relating to your garage door maintenance, then please feel free to contact us at Hollington Doors.
+We are always here to help in any way that we can!